 No, all benzodiazepines show differently on drug tests.
-Short-acting benzos have a shorter half-life and are eliminated from the body much faster.
+Short acting benzodiazepines have a shorter half-life and are eliminated from the body much faster.
 These include benzos such as Xanax, Serax, Halcion, and Restoril.
 Hence, these benzos will only be able to be detected for a few hours after they are administered.
 Intermediate-acting benzodiazepines can be detected for longer durations in any kind of drug test as compared to shorter-acting benzos.
 They include Doral, Klonopin, and Mogadon.
-The long-acting benzodiazepines will be detected for longer duration as compared to the short and intermediate-acting ones.
+The long acting benzodiazepines will be detected for longer duration as compared to the short and intermediate-acting ones.
 Drugs such as Valium, Librium, and Tranxene are included in this category.

 The properties of benzodiazepines of being water or fat-soluble also affect their drug detection time.
 Water-soluble benzo can be detected for longer durations than fat-soluble benzodiazepines.
 So, all benzos show up differently on a drug test.

 Factors That Influence How Long Benzos Stay In The System